hslatman/modled/README.md

 ## TODO

 * Add Modbus server and logic for updating the strip.
+* React to data changes on registers (parse data, hex to int, etc)
+* Modbus configuration of Ledstrip (initial)
+* Continuous reconfiguration of program and color settings
+* Toggling programs on/off
 * Improvement for closing the ledstrip: immediate action upon ending program by checking enabled/disabled value before showing the ledstrip again.
+* Initialization of Ledstrip from a Modbus command?